Radeon RX Vega 6 (Ryzen 4000/5000) vs TITAN Xp

 The TITAN Xp is our recommended choice as it beats the Radeon RX Vega 6 (Ryzen 4000/5000) in performance tests.

-Be aware that TITAN Xp is a desktop card while Radeon RX Vega 6 (Ryzen 4000/5000) is a notebook one.
+Be aware that TITAN Xp is a desktop graphics card while Radeon RX Vega 6 (Ryzen 4000/5000) is a notebook one.

 Vote for your favorite